Mentzelia oligosperma Nutt. ex Sims

 Family - Loasaceae

-Stem - To 80 cm, branched and sprawling, brittle, densely pubescent with barbed hairs, whitish or gray.
+Stem - To 80 cm, branched and spreading, brittle, the surface flaking when dry, roughened and densely pubescent with barbed hairs, whitish or gray.

 Flowering - June - August.